 2001, June 2.
 El Vendrell, Auditori Pau Casals.
 Rachmaninoff, Sonata for Cello and Piano Op.
 19, Andante.
 Bach, Pastorale BWV 590, aria.

 Brahms.
-Quartet for piano and strings No. 1 in G minor, Opus 25, first movement.
-Leonidas kavakos, violin.
+Quartet for Piano and Strings No. 1 in G minor, Opus 25, first movement.
+Leonidas Kavakos, violin.
 Bruno Giuranna, viola.
 Mstislav Rostropovich, cello.
-Concert in Evian on May 20, 1994.
+Concert in Evian on May 20, 1992.